BCDA-APS/pvWebMonitor/docs/source/configuration/setup.rst

 pvlist.xsl       for easy display of pvlist.xml
 livedata.xsl     user-customized display
-rawdata.xsl      standard display of all monitored EPICS PVs manage.csh       shell script to manage the background task
+rawdata.xsl      standard display of all monitored EPICS PVs manage.sh        shell script to manage the background task
 ===============  ============================================

 Each of these files will be explained in the coming sections.